Asteroids

 Itokawa + 90 deg surface

-In late September 2007, NASA launched the DAWN spacecraft to explore the two largest asteroids, Ceres (about 960 km in diameter) and Vesta (520 km in diameter), for about six months at each asteroid.
-Vesta will be explored from August 2011 to May 2012 and Ceres will be explored from February 2015 to July 2015.
-Below are the best pictures we have of these asteroids (the Vesta image is a 3D computer model derived from Hubble Space Telescope data) and how they compare to the much smaller Eros asteroid that was explored by the NEAR Shoemaker spacecraft.
-Its primary goal is to help us figure out the role of size and water in determining the evolution of the planets.
-Ceres is a primitive and relatively wet protoplanet while Vesta has changed since its formed and is now very dry.
+In late September 2007, NASA launched the Dawn spacecraft to explore the two largest asteroids, Ceres (about 960 km in diameter) and Vesta (530 km in diameter), originally for about six months at each asteroid (Dawn's time at Vesta was extended to a full year).
+Vesta was explored from August 2011 to August 2012.
+Dawn the traveled across the asteroid belt for 2.5 years and arrived at Ceres in February 2015.
+Dawn explored Ceres until November 2018 when it ran out of propellant to keep its radio antenna pointed at Earth.
+Dawn remains in orbit around Ceres.
+Below left are the best pictures we have of these asteroids (both the Vesta image and the Ceres image are from the Dawn spacecraft) and how they compare to the much smaller Eros asteroid that was explored by the NEAR Shoemaker spacecraft.
+Below right is a comparison of the two asteroids with the two smallest planets in our solar system.
+The Dawn spacecraft's primary goal was to help us figure out the role of size and water in determining the evolution of the planets.
+Ceres is a primitive and relatively wet protoplanet (with possibly almost five times the amount of fresh water on the Earth) while Vesta has changed since it formed and is now very dry.
 At nearly the same distance from the Sun, why did these two bodies become very different?

 A few other asteroids have surfaces made of basalt from volcanic lava flows.
 When asteroids collide with one another, they can chip off pieces from each other.
-Some of those pieces, called meteoroids, can get close to the Earth and be pulled toward the Earth by its gravity.
+Some of those pieces, called meteoroids if they are less than a meter in size, can get close to the Earth and be pulled toward the Earth by its gravity.

 previousGo back to previous section -- next Go to next section